WOLED vs. QD-OLED

 What Is OLED?

 OLED, which is an acronym for organic light-emitting diode, is a type of display that doesn't require an LED backlight.
 Instead, it consists of an organic light-emitting layer beneath filters that let light pass through.
 Each pixel in an OLED display is self-emitting, so it produces its own light and can turn on and off.
-This means that in a 1440p OLED monitor, there are 3,686,400 pixels that work independently of each other, and can turn on and off as needed.
 The main advantage of this is that OLEDs have a near-infinite contrast ratio for perfect blacks in dark rooms, and there isn't any haloing around bright objects or backlight bleed in dark scenes.

 Problems With OLEDs